Campus Climate Survey on Sexual Misconduct

 Employee Survey Key Findings

-1. 82% of participants know how to report sexual misconduct to USU's Title IX Coordinator.
+- There was an 8% increase in participants who know how to report sexual misconduct to USU's Title IX Coordinator.

 Download the full employee report